IBM/triton-dejavu/README.md

 1. Store and safely restore autotuner states using JSON files.
 2. `ConfigSpaces` to explore a defined space exhaustively.

-Additonally, it allows to use heuristics in combination with the autotuner.
+Additionally, it allows to use heuristics in combination with the autotuner.
 Please find more details in the [feature section below](#features).

 Installation